-- After paying the USPTO fee for issuance, a patent issues a few months later.
+- If an allowance is given, you'll finish paying the USPTO fees and receive your patent a few months later.

 People with less capital who need some more time to prepare their full patent application can apply for a provisional patent.
 Given that the United States is a first-to file country, it's important to have a provisional patent in the works to prove that your product came first.
 Similarly, provisional patents aren't effective for more than a 12-month period, and within those 12 months, you must have a nonprovisional patent application filed.